C-reactive protein (CRP) is a substance produced by the liver in

 cardiovascular disease.
 A reading above 10 mg/L may indicate a need for further

 testing to determine the cause of severe inflammation in your body.

 An especially high CRP reading (greater than 10 mg/L) may

 - inflammatory bowel disease

-- lupus or other connective tissue/immune disease
+- lupus or another connective tissue disease or

-Note that CRP levels may also be high during the second half of pregnancy or in patients on birth control pills.
+Note that CRP levels may also be high if you’re in the second

 a stress test, or a coronary angiogram to further pinpoint your risk for